 4. Specialty Pharmacy (SP) Data

-Specialty drugs account for 75% of prescription drugs in development.2 Pharma companies have a view of their own specialty drug distribution but have limited visibility into the full patient journey before and after patients are on their treatment.
+Specialty drugs account for 75% of prescription drugs in development.2 Pharma companies have a view of their own specialty drug distribution but have limited visibility into the full patient journey before and after patients begin treatment.
 Pharma companies can connect SP data with patient hub data and claims data to understand lines of therapy, patient adherence and the effectiveness of hub services.
 Four new sources of SP data joined the ecosystem last year bringing Datavant’s coverage of the SP space to dozens of players.

 5. Genomics, Digital Pathology and Specialized Lab Data